SiegfriedEhret/beulogue/README.md

 - `dateFormatted`: the same thing formatted as `YYYY-MM-DD`.
 - `content`: your content in html.
 - `language`: the language of your content.
+- `multilang`: a list of objects with:
+	- `language`: a language (like in your beulogue.yml).
-- `multilang`: an object with key/values representing languages and urls for the content in that language.
+	- `url`: the url for the matching language.
 - `url`: the url of your page.
 - `site`
 	- `title`: the title of the site.
 	- `languages`: a list of available languages for the site.
 - `beulogue`
 	- `cwd`: the current working directory.

+Note for `multilang`, you can use:

 #### Variables for the list template